-The NAFAKA project is part of USAID’s Feed the Future initiative in Tanzania.
-The project aligns with the Feed the Future (FtF) goal to harmonize regional hunger- and poverty-fighting efforts in countries with chronic food insecurity and insufficient production of staple crops.
+As part part of USAID’s FTF initiative in Tanzania, the project aligns with the FTF goal to harmonize regional hunger- and poverty-fighting efforts in countries with chronic food insecurity and insufficient production of staple crops.

 The NAFAKA program works with rural communities and the Tanzanian Ministry of Agriculture to analyze the local maize and rice value chains and develop a strategy to strengthen them.
 Increases in food availability, access and consumption are expected to ameliorate food insecurity and malnutrition in rural areas.

 Overall, NAFAKA is